zaobao/redis-session/README.md

 ###getAttribute(attrName)
 Return the value of the attribute.
 ###setAttribute(attrName, attrVal)
 Set the value of the attribute.
+It's possible to delete the attribute with "setAttribute(attrName, undefined)".
 ###destroy(callback)
 Invalid the session.